gugalski/bi-lstm-regression-with-ccc-loss/README.md

-# PHQ-9 Score Prediction from Voice — BiLSTM + Attention with CCC Loss
+BiLSTM + Attention with CCC Loss

 Predicts depression severity (PHQ-9 score, 0–27) from voice recordings using a Bidirectional LSTM with Bahdanau attention, trained with Concordance Correlation Coefficient (CCC) loss.